-- You give written permission to the Housing Authority or your landlord to release the information. - Your landlord needs to use the information in an eviction proceeding, such as to evict your abuser. - A law requires the Housing Authority or your landlord to release the information.
+- You give written permission to HACB to release the information on a time limited basis. - HACB needs to use the information in an eviction or termination proceeding, such as to evict your abuser or perpetrator or terminate your abuser or perpetrator from assistance under this program. - A law requires HACB or your landlord to release the information.